 Scott has also been a lead investor in some successful technology/internet companies including servicemagic.com; ancestry.com; qualvue.com; envision.com; and victorsandspoils.com.
 Scott is currently an active investor in Pacific Dental Services.

-Eric Brooks is a founder of Susquehanna International Group, LLP (SIG), where he was a Managing Director for seventeen years.
+Eric Brooks (joined Collaborative in 2016) is a founder of Susquehanna International Group, LLP (SIG), where he was a Managing Director for seventeen years.
 Prior to that, Eric traded as a member of the Philadelphia Stock Exchange from 1981-1987, where he served on various exchange committees.
 In total, Eric has spent over 25 years in the derivatives industry, eight as a market-maker/specialist.

 While at Susquehanna, Eric promoted the incorporation of decision science into the corporate culture and trader philosophy.
 Eric’s passion for the promotion of good decision-making skills extends well beyond his work in the financial sector.
 He is particularly interested in furthering educationally-based programs directed toward improving the quality of a student’s experience.
 To that end he has served as a member of the Board of Trustees at the Gladwyne Montessori School, the Mastery Charter Schools, the LEAD Foundation and Decision Education Foundation, among others.
 Additionally, Eric is the co-founder and chairman of the board of How I Decide www.howidecide.org a 501(c)(3) whose mission it is to equip youth with skills to be better decision makers throughout their lives.